Qmarkets & Amer Sports – An Innovative Partnership that Created Unprecedented Blue Collar Employee Engagement

 Using a highly novel approach to innovation, he sought to create a startup-like environment where all employees – including blue collar personnel – could easily contribute to refuel and grow the R&D enterprise.
 To achieve his goals, Knibiehly knew he needed more than innovation management software.
 He envisioned implementing a digital transformation along with in-person changes to the way staff mingled at Amer.

-His first priority became finding a fully configurable, flexible, and scalable innovation platform that would eliminate barriers of distance and language, encourage active employee engagement across the organization, plus offer opportunities for high-level technical collaboration for designers, engineers and manufacturers to be able to work together.
+His first priority became finding a fully configurable, flexible, and scalable innovation platform that would eliminate barriers of distance and language, encourage active blue collar employee engagement across the organization, plus offer opportunities for high-level technical collaboration for designers, engineers and manufacturers to be able to work together.

 Amer decided to partner with Qmarkets to build and expand innovation projects that would serve the company at present and in the future, as the Qmarkets team had the agility, the capability and the speed to meet Amer’s changing needs with a variety of targeted innovation solutions.